luckymrwang/dynamo/deploy/inference-gateway/epp-aware/README.md

 3. **Apply Dynamo-specific manifests**

 The Inference Gateway is configured.
-Deploy DynamoGraph.
+No Deploy DynamoGraph.
 We provide the example in the deployment.yaml which you can adapt.
+The example demonstrates deploying the vLLM inference backend into the default namespace.
+Adjust as needed.

 ```bash
 cd deploy/inference-gateway/epp-aware